 So is PG dangerous?

-Since people who vape only inhale the PG in short, concentrated bursts for a few minutes, these lab tests don’t actually recreate an e-cigarette experience.
+Since people who vape just inhale the PG in short concentrated bursts for a few minutes, researches don’t actually recreate an e-cigarette experience.

 For further information, please refer to the following research reports: